 When it comes to building a relationship with your colleagues, it shouldn't always be about work.

-Check in with your buddy from time to time about how things are going in their lives.
+Check in with your work buddy from time to time about how things are going in their lives.
 Grab lunch, attend happy hour, or plan some other fun activity once a month.

 Trust goes beyond the workplace, so it's important to work on the relationship like any other friendship.

 Strengthening the friendship is also beneficial if you ever reach a point where you are no longer co-workers.
 You may want to keep this person as a personal friend or use them as a professional reference in the future.
+At the very least, you'll both be valuable connections for each other in your professional networks.

 Be Proactive About Fitting In At Work